syncfusion-content/flutter-docs/Flutter/range-selector/basic-features.md

 ## Inactive color

-Represents the color applied to the inactive track and active divisors.
+It represents the color applied to the inactive track and active divisors.
 The `inactive` side of the range selector is between the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) value and the left thumb, and the right thumb and the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) value.

 {% tabs %}
 {% highlight Dart %}